wp-plugins/formforall/readme.txt

 Create your forms in seconds:

 * Easy Drag and Drop interface.
-* Multilingual form: build your form in your own language and have it displayed in 18 western and Asian languages.
+* Multilingual form: build your form in your own language and have it displayed in 18 western and Asian languages : Catalan, Chinese (simple), Czech, Danish, Dutch, English (US),English (UK), French, German, Italian, Japanese, Korean, Polish, Portuguese, Slovak, Spanish, Russian, Turkish.
-* An extensive selection of forms fields: predefined ones (name, address, identity, credit card...), customized fields (text, radio buttons, check boxes, file uploads).
+* An extensive selection of forms fields: predefined ones (name, address, identity, credit card, date / time, ...), customized fields (text, radio buttons, check boxes, file uploads).
-* Connect with Facebook: 2 seconds instead of days to include this field into your form!
+* Connect with Facebook: insert our Connect with Facebook field into your form in 2 seconds instead of days!
-* Double opt-in
+* Double opt-in: when your web users submit their form, an e-mail with a verification link is sent to their declared e-mail address.
+When the web user clicks on the link in the e-mail, we check and pass the information on to you.

 Settings options: